About Me

 Sunday

 Scientists usually feel left out when the topic of astrology arises; they should not.
-For instance, a clearly disproportionate number of the seminal names in sub-atomic physics were born under Gemini:
+For instance, a clearly disproportionate number of the seminal names in the physics of magnetism were born under the Twins, the primal dualism, Gemini:

 Charles Augustin de Coulomb (born June 14, 1736).
 In seven papers on electricity and magnetism published between 1785 and 1789, he explained the mathematical laws of attraction and repulsion between magnetic poles and electric charges.